 200 Lincoln Street, Mankato

-In 1885, Mankato area Civil War veterans proposed erecting a monument to the memory of the Union soldiers who served from Blue Earth County.
+In 1885, Mankato Civil War veterans proposed erecting a monument in memory of the Union soldiers from Blue Earth County.
 A triangle piece of land owned by W.H.
 Shepard was purchased for the purpose of erecting the monument and creating a park.
 In 1893, the Alexander Wilkin Post #19 G.A.R. dedicated the “Boy in Blue,” a bronze statue of a Civil War Union private soldier in a stone pool basin.
 It was replaced in 1935 by a red granite Civil War memorial marker.
 A Spanish-American War cannon was added to the park in 1900.
-In 1909, the cannon was loaded and fired by a group of kids; the blast broke windows on all sides of the park.
+In 1909, the cannon was loaded and fired by a group of kids.
+The blast broke windows on all sides of the park.
 The city donated the cannon to a scrap drive in 1943.
 The “Boy in Blue” monument was returned to the park in 2013 during the American Civil War Sesquicentennial.

 en_USEnglish